haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/checkout/checkout_carrier.md

 The script must implement the `getRules()` method.

-For example, the FedEx shipping method requires only two fields of the shipping address to be filled: **Country** and **Zip Code**.
+例如， the FedEx shipping method requires only two fields of the shipping address to be filled: **Country** and **Zip Code**.
 This is how the validation rules for FedEx look:

     <Magento_Fedex_dir>/view/frontend/web/js/model/shipping-rates-validation-rules.js
 {%highlight js%}